Should Mark 16:9-20 be in the Bible?

 Question: "Should Mark 16:9-20 be in the Bible?"

 Although the vast majority of later Greek manuscripts contain Mark 16:9-20, the Gospel of Mark ends at verse 8 in two of the oldest and most respected manuscripts, the Codex Sinaiticus and Codex Vaticanus.
-As the oldest manuscripts are known to be the most accurate because they were copied from the original autographs (i.e., they are copies of the originals), and the oldest manuscripts do not contain vv.
+As the oldest manuscripts are known to be the most accurate because there were fewer generations of copies from the original autographs (i.e., they are much closer in time to the originals), and the oldest manuscripts do not contain vv.
 9-20, we can conclude that these verses were added later by scribes.
 The King James Version of the Bible, as well as the New King James, contains vv.
 9-20 because the King James used medieval manuscripts as the basis of its translation.
 Since 1611, however, older and more accurate manuscripts have been discovered and they affirm that vv.
 9-20 were not in the original Gospel of Mark.